ThomasK427/nlp_paper_lists/machine_translation.md

 - Ofir Press, Noah A. Smith.
 You May Not Need Attention. arXiv preprint 2018. [[paper]][6]

+- Tobias Domhan.
+How Much Attention Do You Need?A Granular Analysis of Neural Machine Translation Architectures.
+ACL 2018. [[paper]][10]

 ### Unsupervised

 - Guillaume Lample et al.Phrase-Based & Neural Unsupervised Machine Translation.
 EMNLP 2018. [[paper]][7]